 Evaluation of Students

 Each term, students are evaluated by their site supervisors and by their practicum seminar leaders.
-Students receive official grades of (PR) "progress", (CR) "credit" or (NC) "no credit" based on successful completion of all programmatic requirements for each term (Prac I/II/III).
+Students receive official grades of (PR) "progress", (CR) "credit" or (NC) "no credit" based on successful completion of all programmatic requirements.

 Restrictions